Citing a PROMIS Measure

 - To ensure comprehensive coverage of the conceptual area, focus groups are conducted with relevant participants and thematic analyses are performed of the topics discussed.
 Following the focus groups, an initial item-review process is completed involving elimination of items that are redundant, confusing, or poorly written.

-- Responses to candidate items are collected from relevant participants, usually via computer administration to both community and clinical samples, during the psychometric testing stage of item bank development.
-Data from large samples confirm the factor structure of the domains and allow for analyses at the item and bank level.
-This approach is described by Reeve et al with an update from Hansen et al. Techniques from both classical test theory (CTT) and item response theory (IRT) were used.
+- Responses to candidate items are collected from relevant participants, usually via computer administration to both community and clinical samples, during psychometric testing.
+Data from large samples confirm the factor structure of the domain and allows for analyses at the item and bank level.
+This approach is described by Reeve et al with an update from Hansen et al. Techniques from both classical test theory (CTT) and item response theory (IRT) are used.

 - Validity studies are conducted to determine the degree to which an instrument measures what it is intended to measure.